soschoenhoft/GA-beluga-playbacks/README.md

     - Link to published article

 # License
-•	An open-source license (MIT) has been selected
+•	An open-source license (MIT) has been selected for this repository.